 - democracy

-democracy_omitteddata; see bmr).
-Supplemented for all countries for the period 2011-2016, as well as for Liechtenstein 1866-1990, Monaco 1862-2016, and San Marino 1800-1992, by Anckar and Fredriksson.
-1 = democracy, 0 = non-democracy.- monarchy
+democracy_omitteddata; see bmr, dataset version 4.0), supplemented for all countries for the period 2021-2024, as well as for Liechtenstein 1866-1990 and Monaco 1862-1993, by Anckar and Fredriksson.
+The codebook also lists several country-year departures from the BMR classifications.
+Values: 1 democracy, 0 non-democracy, 99 unclear/not available; 99 is converted toNAin the packaged object.- monarchy

 Distinguishes between monarchies and republics in democratic countries.
 It is

-- regimenarrowcat
+NA.- regimenarrowcat

 Regime type.
 Classification with narrow categories: Parliamentarism, Semi-presidentialism, Presidentialism, Semi-monarchy, Single-party rule, Multi-party authoritarian rule, Personalist rule, Military rule, Absolute monarchy, Monarchic oligarchy, Other oligarchy.
+The upstream value 99 (occupation, civil war, or otherwise unclear) is converted to

-- popelection
+NA.- popelection

 Indicates if the head of state is popularly elected or not in democratic republics.
 Values 0 Head of state not popularly elected; 1 Head of state popularly elected.
 In a few cases this variable is not